microsoft/tslint-microsoft-contrib/README.md

 `no-disable-auto-sanitization`  | Do not disable auto-sanitization of HTML because this opens up your page to an XSS attack.
 Specifically, do not use the [execUnsafeLocalFunction](https://msdn.microsoft.com/en-us/library/windows/apps/hh767331.aspx) or [setInnerHTMLUnsafe](https://msdn.microsoft.com/en-us/library/windows/apps/br211696.aspx) functions. | 0.0.1
 `no-document-write`             | Do not use document.write | 0.0.1
-`no-duplicate-parameter-names`  | Do not write functions or methods with duplicate parameter names | 0.0.1 `no-empty-interfaces`           | Do not use empty interfaces.
+`no-duplicate-parameter-names`  | Do not write functions or methods with duplicate parameter names | 0.0.1 `no-duplicate-case`             | Do not use duplicate case labels in switch statements.
+Similar to the [ESLint no-duplicate-case](http://eslint.org/docs/rules/no-duplicate-case.html) rule | 0.0.5
+`no-empty-interfaces`           | Do not use empty interfaces.
 They are compile-time only artifacts and they serve no useful purpose | 0.0.5
 `no-exec-script`                | Do not use the execScript functions | 0.0.1 `no-function-constructor-with-string-args` | Do not use the version of the Function constructor that accepts a string argument to define the body of the function | 0.0.1